open-toast/expediter/README.md

 classes are the classes that need to be validated, and the platform APIs are the APIs provided by the runtime environment of the application, e.g. the JVM or the Android SDK.

-Typically, the application classes are the classes compiled directly by the project and its runtime dependencies.
+Typically, the application classes are the classes compiled directly by the project and the classes from the project's runtime dependencies that they reference.

 The platform APIs can be specified by the JVM, a set of dependencies, or serialized type descriptors.

 ## Basic setup